www.berkut13.com

 Charles Ledbetter for letting me use the BIG bandsaw for the wing foam and winglets!
 (It beats buying one!!)

-To ALL my friends that have provided all kinds of help and encouragement over the years - names WILL be on the airplane.
+To ALL my friends that have provided all kinds of help and encouragement over the years.

 And thanks to out to all my web firends that have written in over the year...you really helped keep me going through the hard times.